 4. Mtatsminda & Rustaveli Avenue – an area with great views

 The biggest district in Tbilisi, located west of the Old town, was named after the mountain Mtatsminda, the highest point here and a city symbol.
-It’s a lovely area to stay, especially because it’s so close to the Old town.
+It’s a lovely area to stay in, especially because it’s so close to the Old town.
 Rustaveli Avenue is located just a minute’s walk away and this is the main street in town that connects Liberty Square with the rest of the city.

 Rustaveli Avenue is full of nice shops, so if you’re looking for where to stay in Tbilisi to treat yourself to some new clothes or souvenirs, then definitely check out this area!